Skip to main content

 The Sumo Logic app for Nginx Plus Ingress assumes the NCSA extended/combined log file format for Access logs and the default Nginx error log file format for error logs.

-All Dashboards (except the Error logs Analysis dashboard) assume the Access log format.
-The Error logs Analysis Dashboard assumes both Access and Error log formats, so as to correlate information between the two.
+All Dashboards (except the Error Logs Analysis dashboard) assume the Access log format.
+The Error Logs Analysis Dashboard assumes both Access and Error log formats, to correlate information between the two.
 For more details on Nginx logs, see here.

 The Sumo Logic app for Nginx Plus Ingress assumes Prometheus format Metrics for Requests, Connections, and Ingress controller.
 For more details on Nginx Plus Ingress Metrics, see here